 The festival says: "Renowned filmmakers and films about far-reaching subjects comprise this section highlighting our ongoing commitment to documentaries."

-Resilience and Lo And Behold, Reveries Of The Connected World
+Maya Angelou And Still I Rise and Lo And Behold, Reveries Of The Connected World

 Eat That Question - Frank Zappa In His Own Words

 (Country: France, Germany; Year: 2016; Director: Thorsten Schütte)

 This encounter with the premier of sonic avant-garde is acidic, fun-poking, and full of rich and rare archival footage.
 This documentary bashes favourite Zappa targets and dashes a few myths about the man himself.

 (Country: US; Year: 2016; Director: JJ Garvine, Tai Parquet; Writer: JJ Garvine, Tai Parquet; Stars: Robert Hawk, Kevin Smith, Edward Burns, Scott McGehee, David Siegel, Joseph Gordon-Levitt, Ben Affleck, Ira Sachs, Rob Epstein, Kimberly Reed, Barbara Hammer, Lynda Hansen, Barbara Rick, Lynne Sachs, David Rosfeld)